emcall/EBMInstallGuide/installation.md

 ## 2. Configure MySQL Database

 ### a) Add MySQL to PATH
-MySQL must be added an environment variable to the `PATH`.
+MySQL must be added as an environment variable to the `PATH`.
 To add MySQL to `PATH`, run:
 ```
 echo 'export PATH="/usr/local/mysql/bin:$PATH"' >> ~/.bash_profile